lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

   - Talk with your colleagues to identify unused or unnecessarily stored data,
   - Check your workflow and use `/tmp` or the scratch filesystems for temporary files
   - *Systematically* handle your important data:
-    - For later use (weeks...months) at the HPC systems, build and zip tar archives with meaningful names or IDs and store them e.g. in a workspace in the [warm archive](warm_archive.md) or an [archive](intermediate_archive.md).
+    - For later use (weeks...months) at the ZIH systems, build and zip tar archives with meaningful names or IDs and store them e.g. in a workspace in the [warm archive](warm_archive.md) or an [archive](intermediate_archive.md).
     - Refer to the hints for [long term preservation for research data](preservation_research_data.md)